Chapter 1: Anniversary preparations, 11 years ahead

 A little fear kept bothering him, "Son how could you had listened to that nincompoop and to George, of all people?
 I guess you like to live dangerously, don't be surprised if you are divorced come tomorrow's early dawn."
 Arthur admonished him and left a bit upset, yikes.

-For all the parents who would attend the all day, all evening party, the large playroom temporarily converted to a large-scale nursery room, had cots for all the children10 and below.
+For all the parents who would attend the all-day, all-evening party, the large playroom temporarily converted to a large-scale nursery room, had cots for all the children10 and below.
 There were beds for the caretakers and the nurses—some hired for the occasion— cribs, and two elves to oversee the large operation.
 There would be children galore, not only from his kin, but from all friends and their families.

 Overnight stay for the adult guests, which could not be accommodated at the flats or the spare rooms, was available at specially erected tents.
 They benefited from the gigantic climate controlled bubble around the Burrows grounds.
 It had been designed and produced by their organization, a combined Malfoy-Weasley venture.
 It sported comfortable beds and full facilities all set up by a contracted service.

-"Dear, this excellent elven wine is a bottle from the wine cases I ordered for us from the exclusive new store at Diagon Alley; or, "The cheeses and the escargot came straight from France at—;" or, "did you like the new cashmere trousers and jumper you are wearing today?
+"Dear, this excellent elven wine is a bottle from the wine cases I ordered for us from an exclusive new store at Diagon Alley; or, "The cheeses and the escargot came straight from France at—;" or, "did you like the new cashmere trousers and jumper you are wearing today?
 I bought them for you at –."

-They were just gentle reminders that she had her own personal vault and of her fair share contribution towards their expenses and their futures.
+They were just gentle reminders that she had her own personal vault, and of her fair-share contribution towards their expenses and their futures.
 She was proud of herself; and her pride and her gained-self-esteem, had enhanced their marital life.
 A fact that had made Arthur a very happy wizard; their private life was indeed enjoying a golden age.

 For a while, he just wished he had the stamina he had a little while back, during those when her offers were not so free.
 Something that did not seem to be an obstacle anymore since one of his son's in-law had introduced him to a new potion, it was a healthy approach to a Muggle's magic blue pill, he was told.
 Life was good for Arthur Weasley, and today was a special day, the celebration of the couple that had made it all possible.